SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_DataMinerMessageBroker.md

 ## Cause

 An issue can occur when MessageBroker uses chunking, which employs the memory allocation method [Array Pooling](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1?view=net-7.0).
-This method generates 'chunks' to enhance memory usage efficiency.
-However, in some cases, these generated chunks are not trimmed to the correct size before transmission.
+In some cases, the generated chunks are not trimmed to the correct size before transmission.
 This issue is most likely to occur with messages that need to be split into multiple chunks.

 ## Fix